-Art (Fine Art), Biology, Chemistry, Classical Civilisation, Economics & Business, English Literature, Food & Nutrition, Geography, History, IT & Computer Science, Mathematics, Further Maths, Modern Languages (French, German & Spanish), Music, Philosophy & Ethics, Photography, Physical Education, Physics, Product Design (Textiles Technology), Psychology.
+Art (Fine Art), Biology, Chemistry, Computer Science, Drama & Theatre Studies, Economics B, English Literature, Geography, Graphics, History, Mathematics, Further Maths, Modern Languages (French, German & Spanish), Music, Philosophy & Ethics, Photography, Physical Education, Physics, Psychology.

 You can choose from a variety of options, following a detailed discussion with the Head of Sixth Form to assist in your decision.
 Below are some examples of the most popular options: